ubc-library-rc/RegEx_in_R/index.md

 ## Resources
-Test regular expressions here https://regex101.com/ Similar workshop to this one for more preactice here https://www.datacamp.com/tutorial/regex-r-regular-expressions-guide
+Test regular expressions here https://regex101.com/ Similar workshop to this one for more practice here https://www.datacamp.com/tutorial/regex-r-regular-expressions-guide